 DarnTough Hiker socks: Best socks available and I won’t wear anything else.
 They last much longer than any other socks and don’t bobble uncomfortably.
 I’m still using a pair that I used on my 1,200 mile LeJog and 1,100 mile Dover to Cape Wrath walks.
 Full review of the DarnTough Hiker socks here.

-PHD Hispar 400 K sleeping bag; I’ve spent hundreds of nights sleeping in this bag, but it wasn’t warm enough on some chillier nights.
-I think I’m a cold sleeper now, but this is a -9C rated sleeping bag.
+PHD Hispar 400 K sleeping bag; I’ve a few hundred nights sleeping in this bag, but it wasn’t warm enough on some chillier nights.
+I think I’m a cold sleeper but this is a -9C rated sleeping bag.
 I think it’s possibly past its best, or perhaps it needs washing again… professionally this time.
+Update; I have had the sleeping bag washed and refilled with down professionally.
+This has made the bag heavier and I don’t think it’s good value for money for how long it has lasted.
+So I would buy the cheaper Rab Mythic 600 down sleeping bag instead.

 Thermarest Neoair Xtherm mat: Comfortable and warm, perfect for the temperatures on this walk.